nesi/perf-training/_lessons/python-scatter/03a-numba.md

 You will:

 * learn how to accelerate code with numba

-We'll use the code in directory `numba`.
-Start by
+We'll use the code in the `numba` directory of the `scatter` repository.
+Move there with the command
 ```
 cd numba
 ```

 ## Why use numba

 Python often runs at least an order of magnitude slower than compiled C/C++ code and sometimes numpy vectorisation is not enough to get the performance boost you need.
 In this case you will need to implement some parts of your code as C/C++ functions and invoke these functions from your Python script.

 Numba will translate Python functions into C and compile the code automatically under the hood.